 To extend the shelf life of apples, refrigerate in a plastic bag.

 How long do apples last in the refrigerator?
 Properly stored, apples will usually keep well for 1 to 2 months in the fridge.

-Apples will keep for 6 months or more if they can be stored in an area where the temperature is between 30° and 40° F with high humidity (difficult to find in most households).
+The shelf life of apples can be extended to 6 months or more if the apples are stored in an area where the temperature is between 30° and 40° F with high humidity (difficult to find in most households).

-To freeze apples: (1) Wash, peel, core and slice apples; (2) Coat apples with a solution made of 1 teaspoon of ascorbic acid for each 6 tablespoons of cold water to prevent darkening; (3) Place in covered airtight containers or heavy-duty freezer bags.
+Can you freeze apples?
+Yes: (1) Wash, peel, core and slice apples; (2) Coat apples with a solution made of 1 teaspoon of ascorbic acid for each 6 tablespoons of cold water to prevent darkening; (3) Place in covered airtight containers or heavy-duty freezer bags.

-Freezer time shown is for best quality only — foods kept constantly frozen at 0° F will keep safe indefinitely.
+The freezer time shown is for best quality only — apples that have been kept constantly frozen at 0° F will keep safe indefinitely.

 Sources: For details about data sources used for food storage information, please